-ROSH REVIEW
+ROSH REVIEW QUESTIONS

-Rosh is an online study tool provided by the program allowing students to customize their learning by selecting the topics on which they wish to focus.
+Throughout the clinical year, each student will be provided access to ROSH review questions by the program and must complete a minimum of 120 questions during each rotation.
+If a student is selected to present then they will not be required to complete ROSH review questions, outside of FM1, in order to research and prepare for the presentation.
+ROSH review is as an online study tool allowing students to customize their learning by selecting the topics on which they wish to focus and upload a screenshot of their score to Canvas by 8 am on the first CBD of each rotation.
 Detailed score reports will help determine where the student needs to center their studies in preparation for the PANCE.
 Access to this resource is easy from any internet connection.
-An instructional Email will be sent to the student's Marietta College Email.